 Most importantly, training shouldn’t stop after an employee is onboarded; it’s ongoing and continual.
 Your agents need to have regular training to help increase their knowledge.
 Knowledge helps agents be confident and will ultimately lead to a positive customer experience.

 2. Quality Monitoring

-Call center services providers that have an uncompromising focus on customer experience know the importance and significance of quality monitoring.
+Call center services providers with an uncompromising focus on customer experience know the importance and significance of quality monitoring.
 QA helps call centers become stronger.
-With a stronger team, your call center provides better service, has better interactions, and overall, positively impacts the customer experience.
+With a stronger team, your call center provides better service, has better interactions, and overall positively impacts the customer experience.

 Agents won’t know if they’re on track to meet their goals unless you provide input.
 To offer constructive feedback, you need to understand where your agents are struggling and how they could improve.

 Monitor interactions to identify precisely where experienced agents deliver outstanding service while uncovering training and coaching opportunities.
 Collaborate with the agents and review the information.

 All customer communication touchpoints should be evaluated for call centers to positively impact the customer experience, including chat, email and text, and traditional phone calls.

 How can call centers provide a high-quality customer experience when employees lack motivation and are unsatisfied with their work environment?
 They can’t.

 A study by McKinsey found that there’s a direct correlation between customer satisfaction and employee engagement.
 It’s worth taking the time to read the research as it discusses performance, agent retention, and operating costs.
 The best part is that companies already have the tools they need to make an impact.